-Students pursuing a MSPS will have to do extensive lab work and research during the program, as well as a final thesis.
+Students pursuing an MSPS degree will have to do extensive lab work and research during the program, as well as a final thesis.
 This program of study will take about 2 years.
 Students who choose a master’s in pharmacology can expect to take courses such as research skills, drug design, biochemistry, biometrics, and physiology.
-If you are interest in the masters of pharmaceutics and drug delivery systems, some course work may include biometrics, biochemistry, physical pharmacy, pharmacokinetics, and drug metabolism.
-Finally, if you are pursuing a master’s in toxicology you will find yourself studying molecular cell biology, biochemical toxicology, environmental toxicology, and organ systems toxicology.
+If the candidate is interested in applying for a master's in pharmaceutics and drug delivery systems, some coursework may include biometrics, biochemistry, physical pharmacy, pharmacokinetics, and drug metabolism.
+Finally, when pursuing a master’s in toxicology, it will include courses on molecular cell biology, biochemical toxicology, environmental toxicology, and organ systems toxicology.

 Doctor of Pharmacy

 To become a well-established pharmacist, and not just a technician or assistant in the science of pharmaceuticals, one must obtain a PharmD degree.
 As a pharmacist, it is essential to have extensive knowledge of all the different types of medications that will be dispensed to patients and how they work and how they affect people, how to take them, and any interactions with other drugs.
 It will not only be about dispensing medication to patients as a pharmacist, but it will also be about counseling them on how to safely take the medications, or administer them.
 To practice as a pharmacist, one has to obtain a license by taking both the North American Pharmacist Licensing Exam (NAPLEX) and the Multi-State Pharmacy Jurisprudence Exam (MPJE).